Are You Considering Growing Purple Potatoes?

 They come in 7, 10 and 15 gallon containers, many with roll-up windows at the bottom, so you can check on the progress of the potato root development.
 Fun, but not really necessary except to check on when it’s time to harvest.
 When you do harvest, you will need to pull the entire plant from the pot anyways.

 The disadvantage of potato pots is that you have to add your own soil, which is an additional expense.
-A high quality potting mix, with additional wormcastings (also known as vermiculture) and mychorrizal innoculum is recommended.
+A high quality potting mix, with additional wormcastings (also known as vermiculture) and mychorrizal inoculum is recommended.
+Use organic fertilizers for the best and most nutritious potatoes

 Mychorrizal inoculum, a fungi that helps plants update nutrients, is a must for any gardener that wants consistently higher yields.
 Select a commercial variety that has multiple strains of inoculum for the best results.
 Potatoes require the endo-mychorrizal fungi type, so be sure to look for that on the packaging.